Suite 1300

 Drug Administration CPT Billing

-Correct application of infusion administration hierarchy across every encounter: primary infusion, sequential infusions, concurrent infusion, IV push, and injection codes — applied to the full CPT 96360–96549 range with NCCI compliance validation on multi-drug, multi-hour encounters.
+Correct application of infusion administration hierarchy across encounters: primary infusion, sequential infusions, concurrent infusion, IV push, and injection codes applied to CPT 96360–96549 with NCCI validation.

 Infusion Drug Billing (J-Codes & NDC)